isomerpages/nlb-curiocity/_jurong/Building a New Future.md

 IBP photo

 To kickstart the development of the Jurong Regional Centre, the Jurong Town Corporation (JTC) established a 37-hectare International Business Park near Jurong East MRT station.
 Designed as a hub for corporations to establish their regional headquarters, innovation centers and other operations, the business park is now host to several high-tech companies, including Acer, JGC Singapore, Creative Technology, ThyssenKrupp, Evonik, and Johnson Control.
 In addition to the business park, JTC also constructed a new headquarters within the Jurong Regional Centre.
-Known as JTC Summit, JTC has been operating there since its relocation from Jurong Town Hall in 2000.
+Known as JTC Summit, JTC has been operating from the 31-storey building since relocating there from Jurong Town Hall in 2000.

 IMM Mall photo